Brindisi to Igoumenitsa Ferry

 What time does the last ferry from Brindisi to Igoumenitsa leave?

-The last ferry from Brindisi to Igoumenitsa leaves at 21:00 with Grimaldi Lines.
+The last ferry from Brindisi to Igoumenitsa leaves at 23:00 with European Seaways.
 Times may vary depending on the time of year.

 Which ferry companies operate between Brindisi to Igoumenitsa?